IndigoUnited/spoonjs/README.md

             css/
             img/
             tmpl/
         ApplicationController.js    // the root controller (can be changed in the bootstrap file) ApplicationView.js
     Content/                        // this folder only has modules within it, but it not a module by itself.
 You can create these folders if it helps you organise the project
         Articles/
             assets/
                 css/
                 img/
                 tmpl/
             ArticleDetailsView.js
             ArticleListItemView.js
             ArticlesController.js
             ArticlesListView.js
         Help/
             assets/
                 css/
                 img/
                 tmpl/
             HelpController.js
             HelpView.js
         Home/
             assets/
                 css/
                 img/
                 tmpl/
             HomeController.js
             HomeView.js
     Footer/
         assets/
             css/
             img/
             tmpl/
         FooterController.js
         FooterView.js
     Header/
         assets/
             css/
             img/
             tmpl/
         HeaderController.js
         HeaderView.js
     Menu/
         assets/
             css/
             img/
             tmpl/
         MenuController.js
         MenuView.js
 web/
-    index.html   // the project root HTML file
+    index.html       // the project root HTML file (dev environment) index_prod.html  // the project root HTML (prod environment) favicon.ico
-    …            // other files, such as robots.txt, favicon, etc
+    …                // other files, such as robots.txt, etc
 ```

 As you can see, each project is composed of modules, which in their turn can be composed of other modules.
 Each module should have a very clear responsibility within the project, thus avoiding spaghetti code.